Books and Paper Studio Coordinator

 While performing the duties of this job, the employee is regularly required to sit, work at a computer, and perform repetitive tasks.
 The employee is frequently required to use hands to handle or touch objects, tools, or controls, talk fluently, and hear.
 The employee is frequently required to stand, walk, bend, and handle hazardous materials.
 The employee must regularly lift and/or move objects weighing up to 50 pounds or more, including the movement of sheet goods and the removal of trash and dust collection weekly.
 Specific vision required by this job includes close vision.
 Evening and weekend work is sometimes required by studio programming.

 This is a full-time, year-round, benefits-eligible position consisting of 35 hours per week and flexing up to 40-hours per week for 14-weeks over the summer months.
 Compensation discussions are a part of the interviewing process, but the starting wage for this position is $15.00 per hour.
 At 1890 budgeted hours per year, the anticipated salary is $28,350.
 Employees at Penland enjoy competitive pay, engaging benefits, and a lively, creative work environment.
 Studio staff also enjoy a limited studio access benefit.

-The position will remain open until filled; however, the initial review of applications will consist of applications received by May 7, 2021.
+The position will remain open until filled, and we hope the individual hired can start as soon as they are able.
 The scheduled start date is June 7, 2021.
 Send a cover letter, résumé, contact information for three references to Alyse Ostreicher, Human Resources Manager, email@example.com.
 Please include Books and Paper Studio Coordinator as the subject of your email.

 We look forward to hearing from you!